 You will encounter three different types of questions in this part of the test.

-- Numerical Reasoning questions focus on your ability to handle complex quantitative data.
+- The Bain Numerical Reasoning test questions focus on your ability to handle complex quantitative data.
 They use tables and other exhibits to present data and ask you to elicit specific information and facts in a multiple-choice style question.
 For specific examples, visit the SHL website on numerical reasoning.

-- Logical Reasoning, as has been reported by candidates in the Bain recruiting process, focuses on inductive reasoning and deductive reasoning.
+- The Bain Logical Reasoning test, as has been reported by candidates in the Bain recruiting process, focuses on inductive reasoning and deductive reasoning.
 Inductive reasoning looks at how you handle abstract concepts and unfamiliar information.
 For example, you might be asked to continue a logical sequence (figures, numbers, etc.).
 Deductive reasoning questions usually give you a set of facts to answer whether a certain statement is true or false.
 Check out examples for each on the following websites:

 The Bain Personality Test